 WWSC has tried various Asset Management Systems in the past.
 The Moloney Asset Management System (MAMS) was introduced with the first condition survey in 2003 and has been running since the initial implementation time dealing primarily with road, footpath and kerb and channel assets.
-Asset Management functionalities in this system are limited primarily to a condition-based data analysis system, and as a result from this AssetAsyst was introduced in 2013, primarily as a system to allow the field inspections for defect data to be collected and processed as work orders to staff.
+Asset Management functionalities in this system are limited primarily to a conditionbased data analysis system, and as a result from this AssetAsyst was introduced in 2013, primarily as a system to allow the field inspections for defect data to be collected and processed as work orders to staff.
 The Road Management Plan inspections and data recording are also done via the AssetAsyst software.

-The Pitney Bowes Confirm Asset Management System was trialled from 2015 to 2018 but that version was found to be resource hungry and not feasible in a small rural Council.
-AssetAsyst was used throughout that trial period and continues to be utilised to the present day.
-Other software systems for asset management will be explored as a process of continuous improvement and compliance.
-Improving the functionality of the system already in place is also being explored.
+The Pitney Bowes Confirm Asset

+Management System was trialled from 2015

+to 2018 but that version was found to be

+resource hungry and not feasible in a small

+rural Council.
+AssetAsyst was used

+throughout that trial period and continues to

+be utilised to the present day.
+Other software

+systems for asset management will be

+explored as a process of continuous

+improvement and compliance.
+Improving the

+functionality of the system already in place is

+also being explored.

 Investment in asset data collection and condition assessment of other asset classes like buildings, and open space assets is deemed necessary.
-This investment will enable us to make informed decisions and equitably distribute renewal funding across all asset classes.
+Condition assessment and valuation of building assets was undertaken under a new methodology in 2022 and will be repeated in 2025.
+This investment will enable Council to make informed decisions and equitably distribute renewal funding across all asset classes.

 Council's mapping is done through the POZI Geographical Information System (GIS).
 There are links between POZI and AssetAsyst.
+Ongoing efforts are undertaken to improve the availability and quality of data on POZI.